IsaacAhouma/IsaacAhouma.github.io/_pages/cv.md

 * Python Programming
   * Tensorflow & Keras
   * Pytorch
-  * Numpy and data science libraries such as Pandas, Matplotlib and scikit-learn.
+  * Numpy and data science libraries such as Pandas, Matplotlib and Scikit-learn.

 Projects
 ======